 You are probably seeing a storm of GDPR related emails coming from your vendors right now.
 It’s a good thing and we too want to update you on what we have done to ensure your communities are compliant.

-Coming into effect on 25 May 2018, the General Data Protection Regulation (GDPR) addresses the changes which have taken place in the online space over the past two decades.
-The GDPR replaces the Data Protection Directive which has been law across the European Union for the past 20 years.
-One of the main goals of the GDPR is to give individuals greater visibility into how their personal data is used and to give them control over which data they share.
+The General Data Protection Regulation (GDPR) replaces the Data Protection Directive which has been law across the European Union for the past 20 years.
+One of the main goals of the GDPR is to give individuals greater visibility into how their personal data is used.
+And to give them control over which data they share.

 GDPR will impact any business that collects data in or from Europe, and it doesn’t matter if the business is based in Europe or not.
 In order to ensure that the protection of personal data remains a fundamental right for EU citizens, the European Union will fine organizations who fail to meet their obligations with respect to handling data.
 These fines can be up to €20M or 4% of global annual turnover.
 Of course we don’t want that to happen to you….